awslabs/aws-glue-schema-registry/multilang-schema-registry/c/README.md

 #### Installation
 You might have to install these modules using your OS package manager.

+1. cmake
+2. lcov
+3. gcov
+4. clang-tidy

 ### Sanitizers
-We use address,leak sanitizers to detect memory leaks and any potential issues during build.
+We use address, leak sanitizers to detect memory leaks and any potential issues during build.
 As of now, they only work on Linux.

-### Platform Support

-TBD

-## Develop

 ### Add Class
 In order to add a class that is accessible by target language, these steps are required: